Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Handling widefield effects

-So the simple solution is clearly to just multiply facets by $\mathcal F\g_{w_i}$.
-This is a well-known technique called $w$-stacking -- see e.g. \cite{offringa2014wsclean}.
-This is simple and precise no matter the field of view or value of $|w_i|$, and is therefore essential to support.
+So the obvious way to obtain $w$-shifted subgrids with our algorithm is to multiply facets by $\mathcal F\g_{\dwi}$, which is known as $w$-stacking \citep[e.g.][]{offringa2014wsclean}.
+This is simple and precise no matter the field of view or value of $|\dwi|$.

-On the other hand, it forces us to repeat the entire data re-distribution for every needed $w_i$ value.
-After all, sharing intermediate ``subgrid column'' buffers as shown in \autoref{fig:algorithm2D} and \autoref{fig:algorithm2Db} would now require \emph{both} $\m\ui$ and $w_i$ to match.
-As established in \autoref{sct:2D} we can still minimise the amount of grid data to reproduce for any given $w_i$ level separately, yet on its own this is not enough to achieve an acceptable level of efficiency.
+On the other hand, this forces us to repeat the entire data re-distribution for every needed value of $\dwi$.
+Sharing intermediate subgrid column buffers, as shown in \hyperref[fig:algorithm2D]{Fig. \ref*{fig:algorithm2D}}, would now especially require $\hat \xx_i$ and $\dwi$ to match.
+We can still minimise the amount of subgrid data to reproduce for any given $\dwi$ level by skipping generation of unneeded subgrids, yet this is still not particularly efficient.